 A failure, outage, or cybersecurity breach of our technology systems or those of third-party providers may adversely affect our operations and financial results

 .
 We are dependent on technology to operate our business, to engage with our customers and other third parties, and to increase the efficiency and effectiveness of the services we offer our customers.
 We use both our own information technology systems and the information technology systems and expertise of third-party service providers to manage our operations, process data for our financial reporting, and perform other business processes.
 We also use information technology systems to record, transmit, store, and protect sensitive data, including the sensitive data of our employees and customers.
-A cyber-security attack, computer viruses, security breaches, or vandalism on these information technology systems may result in our inability to access and utilize these systems, create or contribute to significant financial losses, and may negatively impact our reputation.
+A cybersecurity or ransomware attack, computer viruses, security breaches, or vandalism on these information technology systems, which we have experienced in the past, may result in our inability to access and utilize these systems, create or contribute to significant financial losses, and may negatively impact our reputation.
 The systems of our customers that we utilize to transmit and receive information could also fail or be subject to a cybersecurity attack.
 Any of these occurrences could disrupt our business or the delivery of services to our customers, result in potential liabilities, the termination of contracts, divert the attention of management from effectively operating our business, cause significant reputational damage, or otherwise have an adverse effect on our financial results.
 We may also need to expend significant additional resources to protect against cybersecurity threats or to address actual breaches or to redress problems caused by cybersecurity breaches.
-We have experienced cybersecurity threats to our information technology infrastructure and attacks attempting to breach our systems and other similar incidents.
-In 2017, we determined that certain of our computer systems containing Company financial information were subject to unauthorized access.
-Law enforcement authorities were notified and new security enhancements and protocols were implemented.
-Although these prior cybersecurity incidents have not had a material impact on our results of operations, financial position, or liquidity, there is no assurance that future threats would not cause harm to our business and our reputation, and adversely affect our results of operations, financial position, and liquidity.

 Technology - Risk 1